 Follicle development and changes within the ovary.

 The ovary produces both oocytes and sex hormones.
 A diagram of a sectioned ovary (a) shows the different stages of follicle maturation, ovulation, and corpus luteum formation and degeneration.
 All of the stages and structures shown in this diagram actually would appear at different times during the ovarian cycle and do not occur simultaneously.
 Follicles are arranged here for easy comparisons.
 The primordial follicles shown are greatly enlarged.
-The histologic sections identify primordial follicles (b), a primary ...
+The histologic sections identify primordial follicles (b), ...